 Heathrow given green light to raise passenger charges by more than 50%

-The Civil Aviation Authority said increase ‘reflects the uncertainty of the recovery of passenger volumes at the airport from the pandemic’.
+The Civil Aviation Authority said the increase ‘reflects the uncertainty of the recovery of passenger volumes from the pandemic’.

-Heathrow has been given permission to increase charges by more than 50% from January 1.
+Passengers travelling through Heathrow Airport could be hit by an increase in charges of more than 50% from next month.

-The Civil Aviation Authority (CAA) said the cap on the west London airport’s price per passenger next year will be £30.19.
+The Civil Aviation Authority (CAA) said the cap on the west London airport’s price per passenger will be £30.19 from January 1.

 Charges are paid by airlines but are generally passed on to passengers in air fares.

+He continued: “After the worst crisis in aviation history we need to attract demand to stay competitive.
+Hiking charges will have the opposite effect.
+Britain will become not more competitive, but less.

+“A cost-efficient Heathrow would benefit UK consumers, businesses and trade.
+Global Britain needs a global and competitive hub.”

-The figure of £30.19 “reflects the uncertainty of the recovery of passenger volumes at the airport from the pandemic, particularly following the emergence of new information about the Omicron variant of Covid-19”, according to the CAA.
+The £30.19 cap “reflects the uncertainty of the recovery of passenger volumes at the airport from the pandemic, particularly following the emergence of new information about the Omicron variant of Covid-19”, according to the CAA.

 The cap will move up or down depending on factors such as passenger numbers and commercial revenue.